Special Services - Members and Roles

 Mrs. Patty Larsen-Christine is the school counselor.
 A school counselor is available to all students.
 A school counselor provides counseling services such as student and assessment of individual pupils with respect to their status, abilities, interests and needs; counseling with administrators, teachers, students, and parents regarding personal, social, educational, and vocational plans and programs; and developing cooperative relationships with community agencies in assisting children and families.

 Gloucester County Special Services will assist with initial evaluations utilizing the School Psychologist and School Social Worker.
 The school psychologist has expertise in determining a child’s level of cognitive and conceptual development.
 In addition, the psychologist is concerned with the emotional status of the student, and how both internal and external factors may affect behavior and performance in school.
 A school psychologist administers and evaluates standard psychological tests for the purpose of assessing the intellectual, educational, emotional, social, and behavioral characteristics of those students referred.
-They collaborate with educators, parents, and other professionals, to create a safe and supportive learning environment that strengthen connections for all students; they provide counseling, crisis intervention, planning and developing school-based interventions with educators, and assessing the need for special services.
+They collaborate with educators, parents, and other professionals, to create a safe and supportive learning environment that strengthens connections for all students; they provide counseling, crisis intervention, planning and developing school-based interventions with educators, and assessing the need for special services.

 School social workers provide a variety of professional services which foster students’ behavioral, social, emotional, and academic growth.
 They promote and support the educational process by meeting the individual needs of students and families within the community.
 These services include providing crisis intervention and counseling, strengthening and supporting parent and family involvement, planning and developing school-based interventions with educators, engaging community resources, and assessing the need for special services.
 School social workers are often involved in helping students and their families with learning, behavior, and/or attendance concerns while strengthening home, school, and community partnerships.
 A school social worker will evaluate a student in terms of personal and family history, socio-economic and cultural differences; evaluates the configuration of factors within the home, community, and school as related to a student’s current social and academic adjustment.